NGO Monitor: Political orientation

 Didi Remez, a former spokesperson for the Peace Now group and former consultant to BenOr Consulting, which was co-founded by Jeremy Ben-Ami of J Street, said NGO Monitor "is not an objective watchdog: It is a partisan operation that suppresses its perceived ideological adversaries through the sophisticated use of McCarthyite techniques – blacklisting, guilt by association and selective filtering of facts".

-In an op-ed published in 2005 by The Forward, Leonard Fein, a former professor of politics and Klutznick Professor of Contemporary Jewish Studies at Brandeis University, takes issue with NGO Monitor's statement that Human Rights Watch places "extreme emphasis on critical assessments of Israel" and has issued more reports about HRW than on any other of the 75 NGOs it concerns itself with.
-Fein wrote that HRW has devoted more attention to five other nations in the region—Iraq, Sudan, Egypt, Turkey and Iran—than it has to Israel; but that, despite extensive correspondence, Steinberg has failed to correct the "misleading" statement about HRW on the NGO Watch website.
-Fein argues that NGO Monitor may not be free of the "narrow political and ideological preferences" of which it accuses HRW.
-The Forward wrote that NGO Monitor says it has increased Human Right Watch's reporting on Hamas, Hezbollah and the Palestinian Authority, while Human Rights Watch has rejected the statements and said it was dealing with counterterrorism in a post-9/11 world.
+In an op-ed published in 2005 by The Forward, Leonard Fein, a former professor of politics and Klutznick Professor of Contemporary Jewish Studies at Brandeis University, took issue with NGO Monitor's statement that Human Rights Watch places "extreme emphasis on critical assessments of Israel" and has issued more reports about HRW than on any other of the 75 NGOs it concerns itself with.
+Fein wrote that HRW had devoted more attention to five other nations in the region—Iraq, Sudan, Egypt, Turkey and Iran—than it has to Israel; but that, despite extensive correspondence, Steinberg had failed to correct the "misleading" statement about HRW on the NGO Watch website.
+Fein argued that NGO Monitor might not be free of the "narrow political and ideological preferences" of which it accused HRW.

 In a 2004 article for the Political Research Associates, Jean Hardisty and Elizabeth Furdon call NGO Monitor a "conservative NGO watchdog group ... which focuses on perceived threats to Israeli interests", adding that "the ideological slant of NGO Monitor's work is unabashedly pro-Israeli.
 It does not claim to be a politically neutral examination of NGO activities and practices."

-Ittijah, Union of Arab Community-Based Organisations in Israel, has said NGO Monitor represents the interests and the say of the Israeli state rather than civil society's voice based on human rights values.
-Ittijah further states that NGO Monitor is guided by the Israeli Ministry of Foreign Affairs.
+Ittijah, Union of Arab Community-Based Organisations in Israel, has said NGO Monitor represents the interests and the say of the Israeli state rather than civil society's voice based on human rights values, and that it is guided by the Israeli Ministry of Foreign Affairs.

-According to Naomi Chazan, former New Israel Fund president, NGO Monitor is "tied to the national-religious right".
+According to former New Israel Fund president Naomi Chazan, NGO Monitor is "tied to the national-religious right".

-In an op-ed published in Jewish Journal in 2016, Noam Shelef wrote that NGO Monitor's leaders are affiliated with the Israeli government, and that the organization only scrutinizes progressive critics of government policies.
+In an op-ed published in The Jewish Journal of Greater Los Angeles in 2016, Noam Shelef wrote that NGO Monitor's leaders are affiliated with the Israeli government and that the organization scrutinizes only progressive critics of government policies.